gjwgit/opencv/README.md

-The variance of the Laplacian approach to calcualting a measure of blurriness convolves the input image with the Laplacian operator and computes the variance.
+The variance of the Laplacian approach to calcualting a measure of blurriness convolves the input image with the Laplacian operator and computes the variance :smile:.
 The default threshold for blurriness is 100 so that any image with a measure less than 100 is regarded as blurry.
 The larger the measure the sharper the image.

 For reference see https://github.com/indyka/blur-detection.